lezhnev74/window-spec/README.md

   </tr>
 </table>

-Combining these types we can specify a window in handful of ways:
+Combining these types we can specify a window in 9 ways:
 <table>
     <thead>
     <tr>